darqos/darqos/doc/bootstrap.rst

    * Suitable platform for future OS-level work
    * Trivially available Linux environment for prototyping

- * Maintain distribution as Git repo, with an install script to run on the target device

-   * Could fall back to a snapshot tarball too
+ * OS

    * Use *Raspberry Pi OS Lite* (64 bit) as the base image

-     * Use Mobian for PinePhone
+     * Based on Debian 12
+     * Configure with Wayland server, but no desktop environment
-     * Use Debian Buster for development VMs
+       * Run Weston compositor, for now

-   * Don't bother with packaging Darq
+         * Needs configuration to avoid default panel, etc.
+     * auto-login into default user (`darq`, not `'pi`)
+       * Implemented via `getty@tty1` `systemd` service
+     * Install single `dui` script that can fetch/install Darq when run as root.

+   * Distribute Darq as tarballs, containing an install script to run on the target device

+   * Install Darq as a file tree, rooted at `/darq`

-   * Use `/darq` as the installed image root
+     * Use `dui` script to ensure the Linux configuration matches what's

-     * `/datq/dist` should be the Git checkout or snapshot
-     * Other stuff as required
-     * Balance between using Storage service vs. host files TBD

-   * Install script could also work for hosted (macOS / Linux) development too
-   * Big things (eg. Qt) could be installed from binaries
+       required: installing appropriate packages, updating
+       configuration files, etc.
+     * Fetch tarball for darq
+     * Use `/dist` as staging area for updates, and then `/dist/install` script to copy into `/darq` and activate
+     * Clean `/dist` once installed (?)
+     * Consider using eg. `rsync` to optimise this process later.

  * Startup

+   * Standard Linux boot to custom Wayland-based Qt UI
+   * All Darq services have a systemd unit, and use systemd dependencies to control startup order.
    * p-Kernel

      * RPC-reachable pseudo-kernel